Tashlikh: Opposition to the custom

-The Kabbalistic practise of shaking the ends of one's garments at the ceremony, as though casting off the qliphoth, caused many non-kabbalists to denounce the custom.
+The Kabbalistic practise of shaking the ends of one's garments at the ceremony, as though casting off the qlippoth, caused many non-kabbalists to denounce the custom.
 In their view, the custom created the impression among the common people that by literally throwing their sins they might "escape" them without repenting and making amends.
 The maskilim in particular ridiculed the custom and characterized it as "heathenish".
 A popular satire from the 1860s was written by Isaac Erter, in which Samael watches the sins of hypocrites dropping into the river.
-The Vilna Gaon also did not follow the practice.

 Shulchan Aruch HaRav states that it is prohibited to feed wild animals on Jewish holidays, and some rabbis say that throwing bread into a body of water with fish on Rosh Hashanah is also prohibited.
 Shulchan Aruch HaRav also states that it is prohibited to carry unnecessary items in a public domain on Jewish holidays, and some rabbis say that carrying pieces of bread to a body of water would be prohibited on Rosh Hashanah.

+The Vilna Gaon also opposed the practice.

 Mainstream acceptance today

 Today, most mainstream Jewish religious movements view tashlikh as acceptable.
-It is generally not practised by Spanish and Portuguese Jews, and it is opposed by the Yemenite Dor Daim movement and by a small group of followers of the Vilna Gaon in Jerusalem.
+It is generally not practised by Spanish and Portuguese Jews, and it is opposed by the Yemenite Dor Daim movement, and it is not practiced by followers of the Vilna Gaon, mostly in Jerusalem.

 Many Jews in New York City perform the ceremony each year in large numbers from the Brooklyn and Manhattan Bridges.
 In cities with few open bodies of water, such as Jerusalem, people perform the ritual by a fish pond, cistern, or mikveh.

+Congregations have different versions of the traditions depending on factors such as location of the synagogue relative to the closest body of water, as well as the branch of Judaism that the group is in.
+That being said, almost all Jewish congregations participate in some version of Tashlich each year and the service has adapted to local characteristics in different communities resulting in various interpretations.
+In Kurdistan for instance, Jews choose to jump in the water and in Galicia, they throw branches into the water.
+In India, Jews used Tashlich for matchmaking.